deepaucksharma/buk/site/docs/chapter-07/containers.md

 ```

 This Dockerfile:
-1. Uses Go 1.19 to build the application (builder stage)
+1. Uses Go 1.22 (current stable) to build the application (builder stage)
 2. Compiles a static binary
 3. Creates a tiny Alpine Linux image (final stage)
 4. Copies only the binary (not the entire Go toolchain)